friemen/zackzack/README.md

 Are there any general rules that determine the process+channel topology?

 By using render functions I come to ask myself if everything needs to be a React component.
-Is just the uniformity beneficial enough?
+Or is the uniformity alone beneficial enough?

 How can input focus be controlled?
 The decision, where to take the focus to, could be part of an action or, more general, in an